-Lahu is a Tibeto-Burman language spoken in parts of China, Thailand, Myanmar and Laos by about 600,000 people.
-In China it is spoken in Yunan, where it is used as a lingua franca by Lahu and other people, and it is the official language in Lancang Lahu Autonomous County in Yunan.
+Lahu is a Lolo-Burmese language spoken by about 540,850 people mainly in southwestern China and northeastern Myanmar, and also in northern Thailand, northwestern Laos and northwestern Vietnam.
+In China it is spoken by about 280,000 people in Yunan Province.
+It is used as a lingua franca by Lahu and other people, and is the official language in Lancang Lahu Autonomous County.
+The Lancang dialect is considered the standard version of the language.

 z, zh, dz, s, r sounds are allophones of c, ch, j, sh, y respectively, they are pronounced only if they are followed by [ɨ], which this vowel is written as i.